DataDog/chaos-controller/CONTRIBUTING.md

 ## Developing Locally

-### Quick start with Colima
+### Quick start with Lima: `make lima-all`

+**NOTE: (experimental) you can start the stack using cgroups v2 by running `CGROUPS=v2 make lima-all`.
+Some features of the chaos-controller may not be working in this mode as of today.**

-Once you have installed the above requirements, run the following commands:
+Once you have installed the above requirements, run the `make lima-all` command to spin up a local stack.
+This command will run the following targets:

-- start colima with containerd engine and a k3s cluster
+- `make lima-start` to create the lima vm with containerd and Kubernetes (backed by k3s)
-  - `make colima-start`
-- deploy cert-manager
-  - `make install-cert-manager`
+- `make lima-install-cert-manager` to install cert-manager
-- install `nerdctl` alias to target colima containerd runtime to build container images (requires sudo)
+- `make lima-build` to build the chaos-controller images
-  - `make colima-install-nerdctl`
-- build the new image of the controller with your local files and load them into containerd runtime
-  - `make colima-build`
-- deploy the CRD and the controller on the colima cluster
-  - `make colima-install`
+- `make lima-install` to render and apply the chaos-controller helm chart

-### Deploying Local Changes to Colima
+### Deploying local changes to Lima: `make lima-redeploy`

-To deploy a new version of your local controller code when a version is already deployed, run:

-- `make colima-build`
-- `make colima-install`
-- `make colima-restart`

-To deploy a new version of the CRD by modifying your local `api/v1beta1/disruption_types.go` (or a particular Subspec by modifying `api/v1beta1/disruption_types.go`), run:
+To deploy changes made to the controller code or chart, run the `make lima-redeploy` command that will run the following targets:

-- `make colima-install`
+- `make lima-build` to build the chaos-controller images
+- `make lima-install` to render and apply the chaos-controller helm chart
-- `make colima-restart`
+- `make lima-restart` to restart the chaos-controller manager pod

+### Tearing down the local stack: `make lima-stop`

-### Testing Local Changes in Colima
+### Testing local changes in Lima

 #### Testing manually